haleemur/ca_census_2016/README.md

 It took me (on not-the-best-internet) over an hour to download the file.
 There are other formats offered by statscan.
 The compressed tab-separted version has (unsurprisingly) the same size as the compressed CSV.
 The compressed XML version is over 2 Gigabytes in size.
 I'm really curious how many people downloaded the XML version.
 The unfamiliar format (for me) on the statscan website had the file extension `IVT`.
 After some initial googling, that turned out to be a proprietary format supported by a product called Beyond 20/20.
 Luckily, statscan provides a beyond 20/20 data browser on its website, which can be used to explore the dataset. **Disclaimer: I have not tried it because I'm much more comfortable scripting in python**

-When working with large-ish data I default to using [apache parquet](https://parquet.apache.org/) for its excellent compression ratio and easy interop with pandas, so as a long term strategy it seemed reasonable to save the CSV data in parquet format.
+Here are the steps taken to convert the CSV data to parquet and apply some minimal transformations to aide interactive analysis of the data.
+You should be able to  reproduce these steps with slight alterations for all the other census profile files available through the statscan website.

+Code & examples using this file: [Canada, provinces, territories, census divisions (CDs), census subdivisions (CSDs) and dissemination areas (DAs)](https://www12.statcan.gc.ca/census-recensement/2016/dp-pd/prof/details/download-telecharger/comp/GetFile.cfm?Lang=E&FILETYPE=CSV&GEONO=055)

-Looking at the first few lines (on windows, so forgive the powershell command) gave me a sense of the column names & reasonable guesses for the types.
+Unzipping & looking at the first few lines (powershell command, equivalent to `head` on unix) gave me a sense of the column names & reasonable guesses for the types.

     > gc -TotalCount 10 98-401-X2016044_English_CSV_data.csv